vzakharchenko/remote-ctrl-gsm/README.md

  - support unlimited number of registered devices
  - enable/disable Theft Alarm
  - installed as a separate application (GSM Remote Ctrl)
+  - works well with original app, but you always need to connect to mikrotik WiFi

 ## Requirements
 1. Setup Mikrotik ltap mini lte kit to the vehicle